State Income Tax Rates 2026: All 50 States Compared

 The 2026 State Income Tax Landscape at a Glance

-According to the Tax Foundation's 2026 State Tax Data report, 41 states levy a broad-based individual income tax.
-Of those, 13 use flat-rate structures; the rest use graduated brackets where the rate increases with income.
-The trend toward flat taxes is accelerating: multiple states have recently moved from graduated to flat systems (including Georgia, which adopted a flat 5.19% rate effective July 1, 2025), and a handful of flat-tax states are on a legislatively scheduled glide path toward zero.
+According to the Tax Foundation's 2026 State Income Tax Rates and Brackets review, 41 states levy a broad-based individual income tax.
+Of those income-tax states, 15 use single-rate structures; 26 states plus the District of Columbia use graduated brackets where the rate increases with income.
+The trend toward single-rate income taxes is accelerating: multiple states have recently moved from graduated to flatter systems, and a handful of low-rate states are on a legislatively scheduled glide path toward lower rates or zero.

 Eight states implemented income tax rate reductions on January 1, 2026, according to the Tax Foundation's 2026 State Tax Changes report.
 This reflects a broader competitive pressure: states that border no-income-tax or low-income-tax states face ongoing pressure to reduce rates to retain high-income residents and mobile businesses.
 The Tax Foundation ranks states on an overall "State Business Tax Climate Index" that weights income taxes heavily, but also accounts for sales tax, property tax, and unemployment insurance taxes.